ehendrix23/tesla_dashcam/README.rst

 When using --merge, the name of the resulting video file will be appended with the current timestamp of processing when --monitor parameter is used, this to ensure that the resulting video file is always unique.
+Option --chapter_offset can be provided to offset the chapter markers within the merged video.
+A negative number would result in the chapter marker being set not at the start for the folder video but instead be set provided number of seconds before the end of that video.
+For example, with 10 minute video for a folder a value of -120 would result in the chapter markers being set 2 minutes before the end of that video.
+A positive number will result in chapter marker being set to provided number of seconds after the start of the video.
+Value of 600 would result in chapter markers being set 5 minutes into that folder's video.

 If --merge is not provided as an option and there are multiple sub-folders then the filename (if provided in output) will be ignored.
 Instead the files will all be placed in the folder identified by the output parameter, one movie file